Skip to content

 Highest Tier Only toggle

-Set a total quantity for high-value prizes:
+Set a total quantity for high-value or finite-inventory prizes:

-• When it reaches 0, the prize is excluded from future draws
+• When it reaches 0, the prize is excluded from future draws until you raise the cap

 • Remaining prizes’ probabilities auto-adjust proportionally